Malta

 Key requirements

-We model this as savings-led because monthly income is not the core legal test in MPRP.
+We treat this as savings-led because monthly income is not the main test for MPRP.

 • SavingsOften ~$550,000+